 The Global Foundation For Children With Hearing Loss has worked with the Rotary Club of Ulaanbaatar Peace Avenue to raise national awareness for pediatric hearing loss and how it can be addressed via media and outreach initiatives.

-Phase 2 began in 2020 and expands the program to the aimags (provinces) for a nationwide effort.
+Phase 2 expands the program to the aimags (provinces) for a nationwide effort.
 The aim is to implement newborn hearing screening in all of the 21 aimag hospitals to reach an additional 45,000 babies.
 Our training programs will extend to reach education and health professionals, community health workers, and families in the aimags as well as in Ulaanbaatar.

 Over 30,000 babies are now screened for hearing loss in Ulaanbaatar each year as a direct result of our efforts.
 Those that do not pass are referred for additional support.

 We expanded newborn hearing screening to three aimags outside of Ulaanbaatar in 2020/2021, enabling proactive testing of an additional 5,000 newborns annually.

 We have been training medical professionals, therapists and teachers in Ulaanbaatar who work with babies and young children with hearing loss.
 Since these professionals apply their new skills in their work with additional children and families over time, share their new knowledge with colleagues, and use their understanding and expertise to address gaps in care, even more children will benefit in the future.